rafgia/data-dictionary-generator/README.md

 - Retrieve data type information using sample data for each column.
 - Support integration with Ollama LLM for generating metadata descriptions.
 - Option to save the generated metadata in CSV format.
+- Generates a `data_quality.csv` file containing a summary of the data quality for each column.

 ## Requirements